Gian1984/markdown-challagne/README.md

 ### A funny story
 I was sit down to enjoy a hot cup of coffee, then my boss ask me to do something that will last until the coffee is cold.

+If you want to do it something, do it now!

 ### TL;DR

 [<< previous](https://github.com/GemaHonesta/markdownchallenge/blob/master/README.md) || Gianluca Tiengo || [next >>](https://github.com/Ibrahim-sho/markdown-challenge/blob/master/README.md)